 Be nice.
 Or else.

-Cambridge, Ontario, Canada Full-Stack Developer Joined almost 2 years ago
+Cambridge, Ontario, Canada Full-Stack Developer Joined about 2 years ago

 If I see a pattern repeating enough and I can confidently say to myself, "if I change one of these, I'm going to want to change all of them," I'll usually make a new class that serves as a higher level abstraction around that group of utilities.
 Card is a good example for sure.